 The palm is slow-growing but may get up to 30 feet (9 m.) in its native habitat, although it is more likely to be less than 10 feet (3 m.) in captivity.

 This lively, little plant produces side pups as a method of propagating itself.
 Once the palm has matured, it begins to grow smaller versions of itself that sprout from the base of the mother.

 Removing pups from ponytail palms is the easiest way to grow more of the succulent palm.
 Ponytail palm shoots divide easily from the parent plant and then require rooting to produce viable plants.

 Propagating Ponytail Palm Pups

-Use a nearly soilless medium, such as a cactus mix or sand based potting soil.
-Place the rooted end of the pup in moistened medium in a well-draining container.
-Cover the container with a plastic bag, lightly secured around the edges of the pot.
+Use a nearly soilless medium, such as a cactus mix or sand-based potting soil.
+Place the rooted end of the pup in a moistened medium in a well-draining container.
+Cover the container with a plastic bag lightly secured around the edges of the pot.
 Place the container in a warm room in moderate light.
 Every few days, uncover the pot and mist the surface of the soil.